Secondhand Smoke and Electronic-Cigarette Aerosols

 When a person smokes or vapes, they inhale the chemicals in the product.
 People around the smoker or vaper are also exposed to these chemicals.
 This exposure is called secondhand exposure.

-The types and amounts of chemicals these products release varies depending on several factors, including:
+The types and amounts of chemicals these products release vary depending on several factors, including:

 - The type of product.